snapserv/action-autotagbot/README.md

 If no tag was found, AutoTagBot automatically creates a new one and generates a changelog by listing all commits since the previous tags.
+Additionally, AutoTagBot will create a new release with the same name and changelog as its body.

 If your version is either `0`, `0.0` or `0.0.0`, AutoTagBot will abort the execution, as it is normally undesired to release a tag for a